-The audit committee comprises of Greg Smith (Chair), Daryl Gilbert and Maxim Mayorets.
-Daryl Gilbert and Maxim Mayorets meet the independence requirement set out in NI 58-101 and under National Instrument 52-110 - Audit Committees ("NI 52-110").
-The Company is availing of the exemption as noted in part 6 on NI 52-110.
+The audit committee comprises of Gregory Smith (Chair), Daryl Gilbert and Maxim Mayorets.
+All members of the audit committee meet the independence requirement set out in NI 58-101 and under National Instrument 52-110 - Audit Committees ("NI 52-110").
+As a venture issuer, the Corporation is exempt from the audit committee composition requirements in NI 52-110.